 Probably not.
 Geckos instinctively try to bite and crush the heads of their prey which will leave the superworm unable to bite and injure your gecko.

-If the gecko goes for the wrong end of the superworm (or misses altogether), there’s every chance that they’ll get a nip as the super tries to defend itself but again, unless it happens to catch a sensitive area like the eye, it’s unlikely to do any real damage to your gecko.
+If the gecko goes for the wrong end of the super warm (or misses altogether), there’s every chance that it’ll get a nip as the super tries to defend itself but again, unless it happens to catch a sensitive area like the eye, it’s unlikely to do any real damage to your gecko.